pgaljan/pgaljan.github.io/_posts/2025-07-19-Career-Stop-Framework.md

 The career stop framework is a quick way to gain a full appreciation of a single work experience.
 It is particularly useful for workers who have broad cross-industry experience, and need a little help tying together a full narrative and progressionof their career.
 When completed, it also provides a solid initial prompt for generative AI summarization of the role.

 ### Using the framework
-The framework is divided into three categories, each with two subcategories.
+The framework is divided into three categories:

 ##### <span style="background-color:#D5E8D4">Opportunity